Sanderson, Texas: Geography

 According to the United States Census Bureau, the CDP has a total area of 4.2 square miles (10.9 km^{2}), all land.

 Sanderson is located on U.S. Route 90, 120 mi west of Del Rio.

 Climate

-Sanderson has a hot semiarid climate (Köppen BSh) bordering both on a cool semiarid climate (BSk) and a hot desert climate (BWh).
-Winters feature mild, sunny days and cold or freezing nights, while summers are hot with occasional thunderstorms providing the only significant source of precipitation apart from occasional remnant hurricanes moving inland from the Gulf of Mexico.
+Sanderson has a hot, semiarid climate (Köppen BSh) bordering on both a cool semiarid climate (BSk) and a hot desert climate (BWh).
+Winters feature mild, sunny days and cold or freezing nights.
+Summers are hot, with occasional thunderstorms providing the only significant source of precipitation except for occasional remnant hurricanes moving inland from the Gulf of Mexico.